 The good news is that there are clear options set up for starting a business in USA as a foreigner, and there are resources available to help you along the way.
 This guide will help break down the complexities of starting your US business.

-At the moment, there are two types of corporate entities non-citizens can open in the US:
+At the moment, there are two types of corporate entities non-citizens or non-residents can open in the US:

-There is an additional option, S-Corporations, which are often recommended to foreigners.
-However, though quite attractive, it’s important to note that they are exclusive to citizens and permanent residents.
+S-Corporations are often recommended to foreigners.
+Though quite attractive, it’s important to note that they are exclusive to citizens and permanent residents.

-While foreigners are often recommended to form a C-Corp, there are some distinct advantages to incorporating as an LLC.
-The most obvious of these is limited liability- meaning members are protected from personal liability for business decisions or actions, and personal assets are safe if the company incurs debt or is sued.
-LLCs are also free from the strict recordkeeping necessary for C and S-Corps, and have almost no restrictions on profit sharing between members.
+There can be some distinct advantages to incorporating as an LLC.
+The most obvious of these is limited liability.
+This means members are protected from personal liability for business decisions or actions, and personal assets are safe if the company incurs debt or is sued.

-Actually, you don’t need a visa to open a US business.
-Although having a US business doesn’t give you the right to live inside of the US, so many prefer to get one.
+Having a US business also doesn’t give you the right to live inside of the US, so many prefer to get one.

 The good news is that there are a few visa options to choose from.

 The most popular one for entrepreneurs (and the closest thing the US offers to a “start-up visa”) is the E-2 visa.
 There are three main qualifications for obtaining one:

 You must be a citizen of a country that is part of a Treaty of Friendship, Commerce, or Navigation with the US You can find a full list of eligible treaty countries at the Department Of State’s Treaty Countries website.